Kloudless/kloudless-ios/README.md

 1. Open the project file in examples/KTester/KTester.xcodeproj
 2. Fill in the values for appId in KTesterAppDelegate.m application:didFinishLaunchingWithOptions:
+3. Configure a Redirect URI (KTester://kloudless.com/callback
+) in your Application Details (https://developers.kloudless.com/applications/*/details)
+page of the Developer portal.
-3. Make sure the build is set to Simulator.
+4. Make sure the build is set to Simulator.
 This setting should be near the top-left corner of Xcode.
-4. Build and Run app
+5. Build and Run app
-5. Once running, you can test functionalities of the API without getting errors.
+6. Once running, you can test functionalities of the API without getting errors.

 If you cannot run the app without getting errors, please contact us at support@kloudless.com.